Subject fees and other levies

 - other levies and fees that may arise from time to time

-*BYOD: This levy provides resources, over and above what the Government provides to state schools.
+*ICT/BYOD: This levy provides resources, over and above what the Government provides to state schools.

-Textbooks also incur an expense, however a state government allowance offsets some of this cost.
+Some resources also incur an expense, however a state government allowance offsets some of this cost.

 Brisbane State High School's P&C Association reviews and approves the fees each year.